-A narrator cannot craft an engaging story until he learns to organise his vivid thoughts.
-The best way to organise an essay is to create a map of the essay beforehand to ensure that your essay’s structure allows for a smooth flow of information.
+The best way to organise an essay is to create an essay outline with brief points or even explainers for each section.
+Ensure that your essay’s structure allows for a smooth flow of information without being distracted.

 Where is Chronological Organisation Used?

-• Biographies – Events that occurred in someone’s lifetime or examining events covering just a short time in one person’s life, such as a JFK’s final day.
+- Biographies – Events that occurred in someone’s lifetime or examining events covering just a short time in one person’s life, such as JFK’s final day.

 Essays that describe a succession of events following each other will require good use of prepositions of time.
 These are words, often pairs, such as next, after this/that, following on from that, later… Be careful not to overuse the same word, as this can become repetitive and tedious for the reader.

 The spatial organisation refers to describing items based on their physical locations or relation to other items.
 It often involves describing things as and when they appear.
 It makes it easier for the writer to give a vivid picture through the essay.
-This method tends to discuss comparisons, narrations, and descriptions.
+This method tends to discuss comparisons in descriptive and narrative essay styles,

 Where is Spatial Organisation Used?